A Holborn Walk

 Pushkin House at number 5 was designed by Henry Flitcroft in 1744.
 Opposite are the premises of the Swedenborg Society.
 The College of Preceptors was built in 1887.

-This was originally landscaped by Repton in 1806.
-It was replanted in the 1970s when a car park was constructed below.
-On the east side is Victoria House, built for the Liverpool Victoria Friendly Society in 1921-34.
-There is a seated statue of Charles James Fox by Westmacott (1816).
+These were originally landscaped by Repton in 1806.
+They were replanted in the 1970s when a car park was constructed below.
+There is another view of Victoria House on the east side.
+The seated statue of Charles James Fox is by Westmacott (1816).
 Terraces on the north side replaced Southampton House around 1800.

 Left at Great Russell Street.